-We are currently closed for submissions.
-We reopen in February 2021.
+We are currently CLOSED for submissions.

 if you want to become a part of streetcake...

 please address submissions to: trini decombe and nikki dudley

 send between 2-5 poems, visual poems or 1-2 pieces of fiction (of approx 2500 words or less) to:

 please submit with subject "submissions", with a short biography about yourself (4-5 lines) within the body of the email and supply your writing as a word document if possible but if formatting is an issue, please send a PDF.